-Exam scheduling projects go live in the UK and Australia
+Exam scheduling projects go live in EMEA and APAC

 We’re happy to share news of successful go-lives for three of Scientia’s UK Exam Scheduler customers:

 - The University of Greenwich has just signed off its Exam Scheduler 3 implementation and successfully planned two exam timetables using the software.
 This was a particularly challenging project with two-way integration between Greenwich’s student records system (Banner) and Exam Scheduler, and between Exam Scheduler and Syllabus Plus.

 - Close by, Kingston University has also finished its integration between Exam Scheduler 3 and Tribal’s SITS student information system.
 Flatteringly, staff at Kingston said this was their easiest software implementation project to date.

 - Lastly, Edinburgh has gone live with Exam Scheduler 3.
 This was a hard project to undertake and complete due to its complexities.
 Encouragingly, Edinburgh is proudly promoting its new exams service to students and staff in its newsletters and blog.
 Read more about the aims of Edinburgh’s Exam Scheduler project.

 “The Connect product is excellent; it does what it says on the tin…and it does that incredibly well.”